Is the Flattening Yield Curve a Cause for Concern?

 The Fed Should Proceed with Caution

-The current Fed has been good about widely telegraphing its moves and not surprising the market.
+The third part, Powell said, is to "explain the new approach as transparently as possible."
+This is in keeping with current Fed's modus operandi of widely telegraphing its moves and not surprising the market.
 Surprises are best avoided, as evidenced by 2013's surge in U.S. Treasury yields in response to then-Fed chairman Ben Bernanke's statement that the Fed would begin tapering the pace of its bond purchases later that year, conditional on continuing good economic news.

-That said, the Fed does seem to be moving toward a more hawkish stance.
+What will this mean in terms of monetary policy?
 The Fed "dot plots," seen here on Page 3, show the expectations that each member of the FMOC has for the target fed funds rate through the end of the year and over the next several years.
 It can give a sense of how many rate hikes might be in the offing.
-In the most recent release, the dot plots show the median member anticipating a range of 2.25% to 2.5% by the end of the year, implying two more quarter-point rate hikes in 2018.
-(In the March release, the dot plots indicated only one.)
-2019 could bring three more quarter-point increases, which would bring us to the Fed's long-term 3% target.
+In the most recent release (Sept.
+26), the dot plots show the median member anticipating one more quarter-point rate increase in 2018 and three more in 2019, which would bring us slightly above the Fed's long-term 3% target.